romene/Naturaily-netlify/_posts/2019-01-30-x-tools-for-vuejs-in-2019.md

 ---
 title: 11 Libraries for Vue Development in 2019
 description: >-
-  We guarantee that these tools and components will significantly speed up the process of creating an application and at the same time make sure that it will look awesome.
+  We guarantee that these JavaScript libraries will significantly speed up the development process of your very own Vue application and at the same time make sure that it will look awesome!
 slug: vuejs-libraries-2019
 layout: post
 twitter-card: summary_large_image